Read on to find out how to change your name for free in the UK.

 How much does it cost to change your name?

-If you want to know how much it costs you change your name in the UK, the simple answer is – nothing.
+Worried about how much it costs to change your name in the UK?
+Good news – the simple answer is – nothing.
 Zero.
 Zip.

 But if you Google “how to change your name in the UK” the chances are you’ll see a bunch of ads, websites and official sounding companies that will charge you anywhere from £20 to £100 for a “deed poll certificate”.
 And these companies will send you an official looking certificate with a fancy seal and embossed letters.